 - Tier 2: This level provides a deeper and more specific level of relationship with community members who are undergoing life-changing circumstances, like the death of a spouse, and call for help navigating through the process.
 Callers are matched with volunteers who can support them through the circumstance.
 Tier 2 is also designed for people with an interest in developing a new skill/hobby, who are matched with a volunteer possessing those skills & experience to get them started and provide guidance.

 - Tier 3: This is the most structured, formal level of relationship with volunteers, and is designed for people desiring professional/educational development in a more classic mentor/mentee structure.

-The Connection Initiative Coordinator is the heart of this program, receiving all requests for help from community members on each tier, and recruiting, managing and matching volunteers with Initiative participants.
-Although the program is still under development and not yet open, people can contact Dante Zanoni, LSW, the CCC Resource & Volunteer Coordinator who is overseeing the Connection Initiative, with questions at email@example.com or 207-263-4997.
+The Connection Initiative Program Manager is the heart of this program, receiving all requests for help from community members on each tier, forging relationships with resource partners, and recruiting, managing and matching volunteers with TCI participants.
+The phone line is open and resource partners are working to help community members overcome barriers to the vaccines.
+For more information, contact Dante at firstname.lastname@example.org or 207-263-4997.